Skip to content

 Support right-side addition for merging observables.

 This enables expressions like other + self to work correctly, ensuring that merged observables can be chained properly.
+Python calls this method when the left operand doesn't support __add__.

 Parameters: